 If the site would be fitted with audible hazard warning in accordance with IALA recommendations.

-If the structure(s) would be fitted with aviation lighting, and, if so, how these would be screened from mariners or guarded against potential confusion with other surface navigational marks and lights (see Annex C).
+If the structure(s) would be fitted with aviation lighting, and, if so, how these would be screened from mariners or guarded against potential confusion with other surface navigational marks and lights (see Annex 5).

 The proposed site and/or its individual generators must comply in general with markings for such structures, as required by the relevant GLA in consideration of IALA guidelines and recommendations.